 One of the more colorful shade trees available, with boldly white-variegated leaves all season long, good for creating interest in a larger landscape or as a solitary feature tree in the front yard; use judiciously, one is usually enough

 Harlequin Norway Maple has attractive white-variegated light green foliage throughout the season.
-The lobed leaves are highly ornamental and turn yellow in fall.
+The lobed leaves are highly ornamental but do not develop any appreciable fall colour.
 It is covered in stunning corymbs of lemon yellow flowers along the branches in early spring before the leaves.
 The fruit is not ornamentally significant.

 Harlequin Norway Maple is a dense deciduous tree with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.